How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 "We have a buy and build strategy to create a large group."

-"One of the UK's self proclaimed acquisition experts tried that in the nursery sector recently and he failed miserably.
+"One of the UK's self proclaimed acquisition experts tried that in the nursery sector recently (Jonathan Jay) and he failed miserably.
 It's a lot more difficult than it looks.
 What evidence do you have to show you've got these buy and build skills?
-Or are you driving with L plates here?"
+Or are you driving with L plates here?
+Just to be clear, let me emphasise that I will want payment in hard cash, not shares in some "group" company that's going to go IPO or whatever in the future.
+You might have great confidence in your own ability to build a large group, despite never having done so before, but I don't have any reason to share that irrational exuberance of yours."

 "You say you are connected with several High Net Worth Individuals who'll fund this deal"